 The Harper College Promise Scholarship Program offers the opportunity to appeal eligibility

-High School Freshmen, Sophomores, and Juniors who do not meet the eligibility requirements are notified by mail in late August.
+High School Freshmen, Sophomores, and Juniors who do not meet the eligibility requirements are notified by mail in late August of the next school year.
 The letter from Harper College includes information on the process for filing an appeal in the event of extraordinary circumstances.
+The appeal process opens up late August and must be submitted by September 15th.

-For Harper College Promise Scholars, an email will be sent after final grades have posted.
+For Harper College Promise Scholars, an email will be sent to your Harper Email Account after final grades have posted.
 This email will include the process for filing an appeal for extraordinary circumstances.

 Filing an Appeal for Extraordinary Circumstances

-For Harper College Promise Scholars, the process will be come available May 22nd with a deadline of 4:30p (CST) on May 29th.
+For Harper College Promise Scholars, the process will become available December 22nd with a deadline of 4:30p (CST) on January 2nd, 2020.

 Incomplete or late forms will not be accepted.
-Notification of the status of your appeal will be sent no later than November 1 (for seniors in high school and Harper College students, July 1).
+Notification of the status of your appeal will be sent no later than November 1st.
 Failure to follow these procedures will result in your appeal not being considered.

 If you would like a printable version of this form, email firstname.lastname@example.org to request a copy.
 These are only available during the appeal process.